 Operating your computer system out of a colocation data centre brings a range of business benefits, reduces your running costs, and is also the green technology option.
 It’s important to make sure you partner up with a data centre which can meet your needs and your budget.
 But once you’ve found the right data centre, colocation will be a foundational part of the computer system which will take your company into the future.

 If your business is at the right stage in your development to look into colocation, then make sure you follow the advice in our ‘How to choose a data centre’ section.
-When you start comparing, you can find 4D’s colocation offerings here, and if we’re a good match for you, then please get in touch with one of our experts for advice and a bespoke quote.
+When you start comparing, you can find 4D’s colocation offerings here.
+We have Surrey and Sussex data centres, with facilities also available in Kent and London.
+If we’re a good match for you, then please get in touch with one of our experts for advice and a bespoke quote.